 We celebrate whole school collaborative days where everyone takes part in activities in their house groups.
-The first annual RE Day is on the theme of the Nativity.
-The activities included collage, acting, ordering and retelling the story, talking about gifts that we can give and thoughts, prayers and wishes for others at Christmas.
+The first RE Experience Day is on the theme of creation.
+The activities include crafts, acting, ordering and retelling the story, talking about gifts that we can give and thoughts, prayers and wishes for others at Christmas.
 Then children link key aspects into the 'Big Picture' using our Understanding Chrisitianity resource.

-There are strong links between the school, St Mary’s, the parish church, and North Taunton Academy.
-Class 5 visited the church to learn more about the week before Easter from Palm Sunday to Easter Day.
-Interactive methods are used to encourage the children to think about the significance of the events leading up to Easter Day.
+There are strong links between the school and St Mary’s, the parish church.
+The whole school regularly visited the church to celebrate key events in the Chrisitian calender, including harvest, Christmas and Easter.
+Interactive methods are used to encourage the children to think about the significance of the events leading up to these occassions.